ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

     info(archive, "VAL")

+This will archive the value of the `VAL` field once per second.
+The general form is

+    info(archive, "<period> <field>")

+Where

+    * period (defaults to 1):
+        * when +ve - scan the value every period seconds
+        * when -ve - monitor the value the value is the deadband for the system
+    * field: the field to monitor on the record

 ## 3. Alarm PVs

 If you want a PV to appear in the alarm view (and there should be at least one per IOC so that it can show disconnected) then add: